msalemor/azure-appgw-apim/README.md

 #### What does the script do?

-- Creates Vnet and subnet with the AppGw and APIM subnet
+- Creates Vnet and subnet with the AppGw and APIM subnet in internal mode
 - Creates the API Management in the APIM subnet
+- It renames the gateway and portal names using the supplied certificates
 - Creates a public IP
-- Create the Application Gateway
+- Create the Application Gateway with the assigned public IP
+  - Creates the listeners, probles, rules and backend pools to establish secure communitcation between AppGw and APIM using end-to-end encryption.

 ##### Application Gateway Configuration Diagram